niccokunzmann/mundraub-android/Privacy.md

 [Mundraub.org](https://mundraub.org/) collects your personal information only when you submit your data during registration.
 Read the company's [Privacy policy](https://mundraub.org/agb_datenschutz)

-[Mundraub.org](https://mundraub.org/) and [Na-Ovoce.cz](https://na-ovoce.cz/) reveals text, position, images, email, username, category and password.
+[Mundraub.org](https://mundraub.org/) and [Na-Ovoce.cz](https://na-ovoce.cz/) reveals text, position, images, email, username, category but not your password.
+The password is saved in the app and on the platform.
 They are also uploading platforms, so when you tell the app to upload/login/register, more data is uploaded to this platforms.
-The password is saved in the app.

 Other third-party tools used are;

 1. [OpenStreetMaps](https://openstreetmap.org/).
 This service goes into operation automatically as soon as the map opens.
 Read the company's [Privacy Policy](https://wiki.osmfoundation.org/wiki/Privacy_Policy)